microchip-pic-avr-solutions/microchip-iot-developer-guides-for-aws/connect-the-board-to-your-aws-account/README.md

 ### Required Software

-The [*IoT Provisioning Tool*](http://www.microchip.com/mymicrochip/filehandler.aspx?ddocname=en1001525) is used to generate and upload the required certificates to AWS and the IoT Board using *Just In Time Registration (JITR)*.
+The [*IoT Provisioning Tool*](http://www.microchip.com/mymicrochip/filehandler.aspx?ddocname=en1001525) is used to generate and upload the required certificates to AWS and the IoT Board using either *Multi-Account Registration (MAR)* or *Just In Time Registration (JITR)*.
 For a deeper understanding of the provisioning process, see [Crash Course in Cryptography and X.509](../crash-course-in-cryptography-and-x509) and [A More Thorough Look into the Provisioning Process](../a-more-thorough-look-into-the-provisioning-process) after reading this document.

 **This guide explores the following topics:**

 - Configure AWS IAM with appropriate permissions

-- Using the IoT Provisioning Tool to authenticate the board with AWS IoT Core
+- Use the IoT Provisioning Tool to authenticate the board with AWS IoT Core

 - Configure AWS IoT Core to communicate with the board through MQTT